 Gel-based solutions for toilet bowls are more about maintenance than deep cleaning.
 They aren’t usually enough to prevent stains and kill all bacteria but are good products to pair with other cleaners.
 Gel cleaners don’t damage the insides of the tank and don’t interact with other cleaning solutions.

 So, what characteristics constitute the best product in this category?
-Firstly, it should have a pleasant scent since it will be noticed with each flush.
+It should have a pleasant scent since it will be noticed with each flush.
 Having the consistency to last at least a week is also important.
 This gives the gel the ability to disperse enough to clean with every flush.

-5. Lysol Click Gel Automatic Toilet Bowl Cleaner
+✓ Lysol Click Gel Automatic Toilet Bowl Cleaner

-Best Toilet Bowl Hanger Cleaner
+#6.
+Toilet Bowl Hanger Cleaners

 ✓ Lysol No Mess